 Helping to keep export requirements current

-Please advise MPI if you receive information about new requirements, or the way in which countries administer their food safety requirements.
+Please advise MPI if you receive information about new requirements or the way in which countries administer their requirements.
 This helps ensure that market-specific export requirements are valid and as up-to-date as possible.
 It may also provide a basis for negotiations to amend an existing requirement or establish a new one.